 Today there is an unobstructed sightline across private property that could be developed tomorrow with no community input.
 Under The Farm, the community gains permanently protected land that can never be taken away.

 Yes — and it will be improved.
 The project includes a maintained accessible path of travel to the coast, connecting to the Carpinteria Bluffs Nature Preserve trail system.
-Public coastal access is preserved and enhanced, not eliminated.
+Public coastal access is preserved, not eliminated.
 The entire southern parcel (APN 001-170-010), approximately 4 acres of bluff land south of the railroad, remains completely undeveloped and will be restored with native habitat.
-The community is also exploring the feasibility of a railroad crossing connection with Union Pacific and relevant agencies.

 The property is privately owned and has been zoned PUD — Planned Unit Development — for residential use for decades.
 The city cannot compel a private landowner to preserve agricultural land indefinitely, and the state's housing mandate means inaction has real legal consequences for Carpinteria.
 The fenced farmland on the northern parcel is served only by municipal water with no qualifying agricultural water supply — the very criterion by which Farmland of Statewide Importance classifications are determined.
 The site was never part of any community land acquisition campaign and was not acquired with public funds.